1313 Mockingbird Lane: History

 The music of 1313 Mockingbird Lane was said to keep to the basics of fuzz guitar, Farfisa organ, and screaming.
 The original line-up featured Haunted Hausmann (guitar, vocals), Kim13 (organ), Jay "Robin Graves" Howlett (bass, vocals), and Steve E. Luv (drums).
 The first of several "must have 45s" was a debut single produced on Scarab Records in 1989, titled Hornets Nest b/w My Hearse Is Double Parked.
 With later songs like "Dig Her Up" and an anti-Beatles tune called "I Don't Wanna Hold Your Hand", the prominent lyrical themes of gloom and doom presented by the band were combined with a healthy dose of tongue-in-cheek garage humor.

 Drummer Steve E. Luv quickly departed and was replaced by former Link Wray Live In '85 drummer Marty Feier.
 The band's second release, the four-song EP The Second Coming Of 1313 Mockingbird Lane (Scarab Records 1989) was voted by both Schenectady Gazette and Albany's Metroland as one of the "top local recordings of 1989" and was distributed internationally.

-Shortly after the release of that EP, the band signed with Sundazed Records.
-Sundazed Records releases rare and previously unreleased tracks by different garage rock and surf music bands including The Knickerbockers and The Five Americans.
+Shortly after the release of that EP, the band signed with Sundazed Music.
+Sundazed Music releases rare and previously unreleased tracks by different garage rock and surf music bands including The Knickerbockers and The Five Americans.
 The band's first full-length LP Have Hearse Will Travel was released by Sundazed in 1990.
 The vinyl was pressed in a distinct slime green color.
 The liner notes for the 13-song album were written by Blotto lead singer, Sergeant Blotto.

 From this point, the band line-up changed again with the eventual departure of both bassist Robin Graves and drummer Marty Feier, who was replaced by Rusty "Krusty" Nales, then by drummer OP, and replaced again by Dave Pollack.
 As organist Kim commented, "We go through more drummers than Spinal Tap".
 Feier departed the band for a full-time touring gig in The Cast of Beatlemania, which starred members of the Broadway show Beatlemania.
 1313 Mockingbird Lane would perform multiple double bills with Boston-based garage rock legends, Lyres.
 In early 1994, the band caught some media attention by issuing a simultaneous triple release of their new recordings.
 In September 1994, Brian Goodman of Rochester, New York band The Projectiles replaced drummer Dave Pollack for the final two singles, released in 1996.

 The band split up in 1996, playing the last show at Pauly's Hotel in their hometown of Albany.
 That night, Susan Yasinski from Susan and the Surftones was in the crowd and recruited Brian Goodman to join her band, with Kim13 soon to follow.

 The band recently successfully completed a PledgeMusic campaign which resulted in the April 2015 Cacaphone Records re-release of the debut LP on vinyl, CD, and cassette, remastered with bonus tracks.